High Country Seed Swap returns to Jefferson March 14

-Gardeners are encouraged to bring any surplus seeds, bulbs, corms, cuttings, plants and fruit scionwood they would like to exchange.
+Gardeners are encouraged to bring any surplus seeds, bulbs, corms, cuttings, plants and fruit scion wood they can to exchange.
 Seed swaps operate on the honor principle that gardeners will bring what they can this year, grow what they get from this swap and other sources, then bring saved seeds from their crops to next year’s seed swap.

+The grafting workshop will be held from 10 a.m. to 12:30 p.m., led by nationally known apple experts Ron and Suzanne Joyner.
+The grafting workshop will begin with a classroom session from 10 a.m. to 11 a.m., followed by hands-on practice from 11 a.m. to 12:20 p.m., with participants able to learn from actual tools of the trade.

-North Carolina Cooperative Extension and the High Country Commercial Kitchen will also offer a Fermentation Workshop from 1-4 p.m., covering the basics of making yogurt, kombucha and sauerkraut.
-Growers who have an interest in fermenting their harvests into probiotic goodness can add to their knowledge and skills in this area the same day they share and receive seeds.
-Advance, pre-registration is required for this afternoon class, with limited seating available.
-Eventbrite registration is now open.
-The last day to register will be March 11.
+North Carolina Cooperative Extension and the High Country Commercial Kitchen will also offer a fermentation workshop from 1 p.m. to 4 p.m., covering the basics of making yogurt, kombucha and sauerkraut.
+Growers who have an interest in fermenting their harvests into probiotic food can add to their knowledge and skills in this area the same day they share and receive seeds.

+Advance pre-registration is required for this afternoon class, with limited seating available.
+Eventbrite registration will open Feb.
+17. The last day to register will be March 11.
 Cost is $20 per person.
-Further questions can be directed to Jill Cockerham at jccocker@ncsu.edu, and the Eventbrite page is online at https://www.eventbrite.com/e/fermenting-for-yogurt-kombucha-and-sauerkraut-tickets-95240700499?aff=ebdssbdestsearch&utm-medium=discovery&utm-campaign=social&utm-content=attendeeshare&utm-source=cp&utm-term=destsearch.
+If you have further questions, contact Jill Cockerham at jccocker@ncsu.edu.

-The Seed Swap runs on community involvement, from the many gardeners who bring heirloom seeds from their gardens, to the assistance from Ashe County Extension Master Gardener volunteers and Ashe County Farmers Market volunteers who make it all happen smoothly.
-The more participants who bring seeds and other materials to share, the better the event will be.
-The Seed Swap itself is free and open to all gardeners and farmers in the area, even if you have not yet saved seeds from past crops.
+The seed swap runs on community involvement, from the many gardeners who bring heirloom seeds from their gardens, to the assistance from Ashe County Extension Master Gardener Volunteers and Ashe County Farmers Market volunteers who make it all happen smoothly.
+The more participants who bring seeds and other materials to share, the better the swap will be.
+The seed swap is free and open to all gardeners and farmers in the area, even if you have not yet saved seeds from past crops.

 (0) comments